 The Craft v Art Debate

-The image left is a hand woven tapestry by master weaver Caron Penney, the design is a 2014 painting called "Tirra Lirra" by Gillian Ayres.
+The image below is a hand woven tapestry by master weaver Caron Penney, the design is a 2014 painting called "Tirra Lirra" by Gillian Ayres.
 It was commissioned, in an edition of three, by the Campaign for Wool in 2014 in conjunction with Alan Cristea, Gillian Ayres' gallery on Cork Street who are showing a solo exhibition of Ayres's paintings and prints this May.

 Then original painting Tirra Lirra was first exhibited at the Royal Academy Summer Exhibition in 2014, and the hand woven tapestry Tirra Lirra was exhibited at the UK's premier craft event, Collect 2015 at Saatchi Gallery, Kings Road London also this May.

 Traditionally, craft is defined as something that is made with a function in mind.
 Good craft generally also has good design (look and feel) as well as being suitable for the purpose it was made.

 Sometimes it can be the material used that categorises the work.
 Glass, ceramics, wood and textiles tend (but not exclusively) to be craft.
 Also, craft pieces tend to follow a specific design and so can easily be repeated (although this could also be argued for fine art prints).

 One possible definition of art is that the maker "expresses" something (e.g. a place, person/s, an idea, concept or an emotion) in the work.
 In this case expression replaces function in the piece created.
 Renaissance Art expressed a religious message, perhaps placing a rich family closer to god and now with contemporary art the expression can take many possible forms depending on the genre (figurative, abstract etc).

 Art is evocative and can inspire emotion or memory in the eye of the beholder.
 Art can also be provocative setting off debate and even controversy over subject matter or materials used.